 of the program is free.

 Admission to the program is competitive.
 The SAT average is typically over 1300.
 A

 maximum of twenty scholarships are awarded each year and require SAT or ACT scores

 and a letter of recommendation from a science teacher.
-Applications for 2018 are due
+Applications for the summer

-by April 1, 2018.
-Only students who have been accepted to the University of Dallas
+2019 program are due by April 1, 2019.
+Only students who have been accepted to the